 Commitment #5: Prioritize the greater inclusion of Lenape voices in our programming that takes place in Lenapehoking.

-Commitment #6: Offer a paid internship for future Lenape human rights and atrocity prevention professionals to work in our New York office for 3 months each year.
+Commitment #6: Offer a paid internship for future Lenape human rights and atrocity prevention professionals to work in our New York office for three months each year.

 Commitment #7: Commit to undertake all future AIPG New York job recruitment by advertising through Lenape networks and recruiting channels in addition to standard job-posting platforms.